Get the reportMore

 Application migration describes the process of moving an application, along with its associated data and host servers, from one environment into another.
 As a growing number of enterprise organizations have adopted public and private cloud infrastructure, application migration frequently refers to the migration of enterprise applications from on-premise servers into private, public or hybrid cloud environments.

 There are significant challenges associated with migrating an application into a new environment.
 For starters, there are always differences between the original environment and the target environment which can necessitate changes to the application's functions or architecture.
 The new environment may present unfamiliar security and compliance challenges that require the organization to develop new tools and capabilities for securing applications and data.
-IT organizations that pursue application migration without a defined strategy or with poor sensitivity for costs may find themselves initiating projects that are doomed for failure.
+IT organizations that pursue application migration without a defined strategy or with poor sensitivity to costs may find themselves initiating projects that are doomed for failure.

 At the same time, IT organizations that are prepared to meet the challenges of application migration will find a range of potential strategies and software tools that help to facilitate and secure the application migration process.

-IT organizations that undertake a structured approach to application migration are more likely to see their migration project executed on time and on a budget without causing significant disruptions to the business.
+IT organizations that undertake a structured approach to application migration are more likely to see their migration project executed on time and within a budget without causing significant disruptions to the business.
 Application migration is similar to application development in that it requires comprehensive project management and attention to detail.
 Organizations should follow these five best practices when planning and executing any application migration into the cloud.

 As an organization begins preparing to migrate applications and other assets into the cloud, it is advisable to conduct a full assessment of technological assets, application code and any related inter-dependencies.
 Application migration is a complex process, and overlooking key details can lead to migration roadblocks and performance issues that will eventually need to be fixed.
 IT organizations should obtain a comprehensive overview that includes: